dwrobel/flatcam/README.md

 - some small changes in the Scale button handler in FlatCAMObj() class
 - added option to save objects as PDF files in File -> Save menu
 - optimized the FlatCAMGerber.clear_plot_apertures() method
+- some changes in the ObjectUI and for the Geometry UI

 11.12.2019